mojitoinc/mojito-mixers/README.md

 <br />

+- Back to Marketplace button should also have href.

 - Remove CheckoutProvider!
 - Use CheckoutOverlay in success page + Load data from cookie or redirect (or show error there).
 Need to pass params.